fridaymonday123/ByteBook/server/onboarding/Our Editor.md

-The heart of Outline is the document editor.
+The heart of ByteBook is the document editor.
 We let you write in whichever way you prefer – be it Markdown, WYSIWYG, or taking advantage of the many keyboard shortcuts (Type `?` to see them all).

 ## Markdown

 If you’re comfortable writing markdown then all of the shortcuts you are used to are supported, for example type \*\*bold\*\* to instantly create **bold** text.
 If you forget some syntax or are after a quick refresher hit the keyboard icon in the bottom right hand corner for our guide.
-Learning some of the key Markdown shortcuts will definitely make using Outline faster and more enjoyable!
+Learning some of the key Markdown shortcuts will definitely make using ByteBook faster and more enjoyable!

 \
 :::info